 If a student attends school with an infectious disease (e.g. chicken pox, measles, etc.), they may be required to submit to a medical or physical examination by a medical officer or nurse.
 The Principal may require that student to not attend or participate in educational studies.
 The parent or responsible adult must be notified.

 Failure to comply with the requirement to keep the student from school is an offence.

 If you go to school with a medical condition that needs attention during school, the Principal may consult a medical practitioner on whether the staff are to give attention to that medical condition.

 Any student who attends school may be required to submit to a medical or physical examination by a medical officer or nurse and the parents or responsible adult of the child are required to permit such examination.
-This is a power given to the school under the Health Act.
+This is a power given to the school under the Health (Miscellaneous Provisions) Act.